IndraGunawan/symfony-docs/security/csrf.rst

         // ... delete the object
     }

-You can also choose where the CSRF token is read from using the ``tokenSource`` parameter This is a bitfield allowing you to combine these sources:
+You can also choose where the CSRF token is read from using the ``tokenSource`` parameter.
+This is a bitfield that allows you to combine different sources:

 * ``IsCsrfTokenValid::SOURCE_PAYLOAD`` (default): request payload (POST body / json)
 * ``IsCsrfTokenValid::SOURCE_QUERY``: query string
-* ``IsCsrfTokenValid::SOURCE_HEADER``: request headers
+* ``IsCsrfTokenValid::SOURCE_HEADER``: request header

 Example::